-Catch and effort
+2 Catch and effort

-In 2009-10, 96.0 per cent of the Australian catch of SBT was taken by purse seine off SA for farm operations.
-The remainder was taken by longline off NSW.
-Australian catch by gear and state for the 1988-89 quota year to 2009-10 is shown in Table 1.
-Catch by fishing season with number of vessels and vessel search hours is shown in Appendix 3.
-The Australian catch of SBT for the calendar years 2009 and 2010 is mapped in Figure 1 and Figure 2, respectively.
+In 2010-11, 97.8 per cent of the Australian catch of SBT was taken by purse seine off SA for farm operations.
+The remainder was mainly taken by longline off NSW, with a small amount taken by trolling off Tasmania.
+Australian catch by gear and state for the 1988-89 quota year to 2010-11 is shown in Table 1.
+Catch by fishing season with number of vessels and vessel search hours are shown in Appendix 3.
+The Australian catch of SBT for the calendar years 2010 and 2011 is mapped in Figure 1 and Figure 2, respectively.